 Interview: Walter Böhm

-WB – I have no thoughts that can distract me from the paint on which I work.
-Before starting a new work, I prepare the work table by putting what is strictly necessary to be able to start drawing, then depending on what type of work I decide to do, I add the material I need at the moment.
+WB – Before starting a new job, I prepare the work table by putting how tightly necessary to be able to start drawing, then depending on the type of work I decide to do, I add the material I need at the moment.
 Mine is what is called a “work in progress”.

 LC – How is being an artist nowadays?

-LC – What is the message linked to the artwork you have shown in this exhibition?
-How is this connected to the theme of the entire exhibition?
+LC – What is the message linked to the artwork you have shown in this event?
+How is it connected to the theme of the entire exhibition?